Homepage

 • Civil War: 1861–65

 The economic bases of the geographic North and South were very different.
 While the North had a very diverse economy, the South primarily depended on cotton plantations run by slaves.
-When the Republican Abraham Lincoln became president, the South feared that he would take away their slaves.
+When the Republican Abraham Lincoln became president, the South feared that he would 'take away' their slaves.
 Thus, they seceded from the Union.

 • Cold War: 1947–91